shantnu/Path/content/astrology.md

 # Spiritual Astrology

-## The Goal of Astroloy is to Guide us Spiritually, Not Make Silly Predictions
+## The Goal of Astrology is to Guide us Spiritually, Not Make Silly Predictions

 Let me preface this by saying: Astrology(at least for predicting the future) is a joke.
 I say this as someone who trained in and practiced astrology for a long time.